 Costa Rica is a fantastic destination to go sport fishing.
 It boasts a lot of clean water and residents who know where and when to go sports fishing.
 Mahi Mahi, Sailfish, Roosterfish, and even Mysterious Marlins may be found off both coastlines.

-The majority of people agree that sport fishing is best enjoyed in the country’s Central Pacific.
+Most people agree that sport fishing is best enjoyed in Central Pacific.

 Would you like the adrenaline rush of scaling down a canyon face drenched in water from a waterfall?
 If that’s the case, canyoning or rappelling are two popular outdoor activities in Costa Rica that could be ideal for you.

 Waterfall rappelling is one of the most adventurous outdoor activities in Costa Rica.
-It will give you the opportunity to get very close to the incredible natural wonders found in the mountains and rainforests within Costa Rica.
+It will allow you to get very close to the incredible natural wonders found in the mountains and rainforests of Costa Rica.